-For each head of cabbage (nappa or chinese) you’ll need:
+For each head of cabbage (nappa or Chinese) you’ll need:

-1.5 cup coarse salt
+1.5 cup (approx.) coarse salt

-– 1 cup of white daikon radish (long and white, not small round and pink), peeled and shredded or cubed
+1 cup of white daikon radish (long and white, not small round and pink), peeled and shredded or cubed

-– 1 medium onion – diced
+1 medium onion, diced

-– 1/4 cup fish sauce – i.e. Oishi sauce (optional)
+1/4 cup fish sauce, i.e. oishi sauce (optional)

-– ~3 tbsp of garlic, minced
+3 Tbsp (approx.) of garlic, minced

-– ~1 tbsp of ginger, minced
+1 Tbsp (approx.) of ginger, minced

 While a lot of the ingredients sound exotic, you’ll be amazed at how many can be grown locally.
-I’ve been able to find chinese cabbage and daikon at the Halifax farmers’ market.
+I’ve been able to find Chinese cabbage and daikon at the Halifax farmers’ market.
 And green onion, white onion, garlic, and apples are all readily available locally.

 Step 1: SALT THE CABBAGE

-* There’s AT LEAST a 3 hour waiting period you must allow for the cabbage to sit.
+Note: There’s AT LEAST a 3 hour waiting period you must allow for the cabbage to sit.

 Wash and remove any bad parts from the nappa (or Chinese) cabbage.
 Cut it into halves, then into quarters, remove the heart, and cut into approximately 1.5″ to 2″ pieces (bite-sized, so they fit into a jar).
 In a bowl, large enough for the cabbage to be submerged in water, put a layer of cabbage then sprinkle a handful of cooking salt over it.
 In the same way, put another layer of cabbage and sprinkle with salt.
 Repeat until all the cabbage is salted.

 In another bowl dissolve approximately 1/2 cup of salt in approximately 1 litre of water.
 Pour the salt solution over the salted cabbage and allow to sit for AT LEAST 3 hours.
-Don’t worry about making your kimchi too salty – here we are just using the salt to take the water out of the cabbage and let the salt solution to be absorbed – the cabbage KNOWS how much it can take.
+Don’t worry about making your kimchi too salty – here we are just using the salt to take the water out of the cabbage and let the salt solution be absorbed – the cabbage KNOWS how much it can take.

 Step 2: KIMCHI SAUCE

 This needs time to cool so make this while waiting for the cabbage to wilt.
-Combine 1 heaping tbsp of rice powder/flour with 1/2 cup water in a pot, stirring vigorously over a low heat until the mixture has turned white, has a very thick consistancy and starts to bubble.
-BE CAREFUL hot rice liquid likes to burp at you.
+Combine 1 heaping tablespoon of rice powder/flour with 1/2 cup water in a pot, stirring vigorously over a low heat until the mixture has turned white, has a very thick consistancy and starts to bubble.
+BE CAREFUL: hot rice liquid likes to burp at you.
 Set aside to cool down.

 Step 3: DRAIN THE CABBAGE

-1. Rinse the cabbage in cold water 3 times to get rid of excess salt.
+Rinse the cabbage in cold water 3 times to get rid of excess salt.
 At this point your cabbage should have drastically reduced in size and be limp but still crispy (think pickle crispy).
 Wring the cabbage, squeezing out as much water as possible.
 Let sit for approximately 1 hour in a strainer to get rid of excess water.